-- A comprehensive, standards-based assessment system - Formative assessments will be used to engage students in learning by setting goals, tracking their own progress and taking the necessary steps to move forward in their learning. - Growth goals will be set for all students, progress will be monitored, and the student progress data will analyzed by the staff.
-The staff will use the information from the analysis of student progress data to plan next instructional steps for each student. - Student performance data from multiple measures will be used to: - Inform students, parents, and staff of individual student learning needs - Place students in appropriate groups and courses - Focus/refocus instruction to address the needs of individual students - Inform program refinement efforts, curriculum review, and professional development - Parents will be kept informed of their child's progress through clear and timely information from the school staff. - Small class size to promote a safe, nurturing environment and lower student-teacher ratio. - Small group work developing critical-thinking and problem-solving skills as students work together rather than compete against each other. - Honoring life skills, stewardship and leadership opportunities through a habit of community service which includes regular scheduled events that benefit many in our community, young and old as well as meeting state standards and college and career readiness. - Multi-grade 7-12 students use inquiry learning in a variety of collaborations with local agencies, community experts, volunteers and cross-curricular activities. - Cohesive staff team teaching and layering curricular concepts to meet all student levels - An advisor-to-student ratio of approximately 1:10 in most academic settings takes place in open classrooms.
-This ensures cultural responsiveness, positive behavior, and fair treatment of student-to-student, staff-to-student student-to-staff and staff-to-staff. - Technology Students use their own school-issued laptop and VCS uses school wide Google platforms including docs, sheets, calendar, classroom, forms, sites, and email.
-Grades and attendance are available online through JMC for students and parents to access at their convenience.

-- Weekly school-wide team-building activities to strengthen emotional security and interdependence resulting in ready-to-learn culture.
+- Standards-based curriculum designed by teachers that is responsive to individual student needs. - Small class size to promote a safe, nurturing environment and lower student-teacher ratio. - Small group work developing critical-thinking and problem-solving skills as students work together rather than compete against each other. - Honoring life skills, stewardship and leadership opportunities through a habit of community service which includes regular scheduled events that benefit many in our community, young and old as well as meeting state standards and college and career readiness. - Multi-grade 7-12 students use inquiry learning in a variety of collaborations with local agencies, community experts, volunteers and cross-curricular activities. - · Cohesive staff team teaching and layering curricular concepts to meet all student levels - An advisor-to-student ratio of approximately 1:10 in most academic settings takes place in open classrooms.
+This ensures cultural responsiveness, positive behavior, and fair treatment of student-to-student, staff-to-student student-to-staff and staff-to-staff. - Technology Students use their own school-issued laptop and VCS uses school wide Google platforms including docs, sheets, calendar, classroom, forms, sites, mail and server.
+Grades and attendance are available online through JMC for students and parents to access at their convenience. - Weekly school-wide team-building activities to strengthen emotional security and interdependence resulting in ready-to-learn culture.
 Within classes, using the latest brain research techniques with common language shared from school-wide social skills work. - Student-led activities and student-led academics are offered, allowing voice and choice, along with built-in opportunities to make a difference in our school climate and our wider community.